 Welcome to Metropolitan College of New York (MCNY)!
 Our new student college orientation will provide you with important school information and address any questions you may have.

-Please select and RSVP for the orientation you will attend below.
-Register for orientation now.
+Please select and RSVP for the orientation you will attend below:

 As the first step in the registration process, ALL students must meet with an advisor in the Office of Student Services.